straawwhaatz/straawwhaatz/README.md

 - Trying to be a good developer even tho i am still very noob lol (yes, that is my project)

 ## My socials:
-Telegram: (actually, i usually change usernames often, so, just check my chanmel: stuff_dumper)
+Telegram: (actually, i usually change usernames often, so, just check my channel: stuff_dumper)

 ### Well, thats all i can tell you for now, have a good day :D